sidutoit/sidutoit/README.md

 In this role, I focus on:

-- Leading a multidisciplinary team of engineers and cybersecurity specialists to deliver high-impact solutions with consistency and speed.
+- Leading a multidisciplinary team of engineers and cybersecurity specialists to consistently deliver high-impact solutions.
-- Architecting and implementing automated takedown services leveraging agentic AI workflows to improve efficiency and scalability.
+- Architecting and implementing automated takedown services using agentic AI workflows to boost efficiency and scalability.
-- Designing, building, and enhancing the SOC platform and supporting tools to streamline workflows, reduce manual effort, and enable analysts to operate more effectively.
+- Designing and enhancing the SOC platform and supporting tools to streamline workflows, reduce manual effort, and enable analysts to work more effectively.

 ## 💻 Current Technology Stack